armgitaar/alpasdev/src/main/resources/docs/http-response.md

 - `fun back(status: Int = 302, headers: Map<String, String> = emptyMap(), default: String = "/")`

 Redirects a call to the previous location.
 The previous location is determined by first looking at the referral header in the request.
-If it is null then it looks the value of a previous url from the session.
+If it is null, then it looks the value of a previous url from the session.
 Alpas automatically saves this location in the current user session for every request.
 If both of these values are absent, then it will redirect to the given *default* location.